 Robbie Ventura and many more.
 Here's

 a picture from a ride we did in San Diego in 2007.
 While Floyd was regarded as such a "cheat" for a while there, it's clear now that he was the one who really—most effectively—tore down the false castle that Lance built.
 Now he, Greg Lemond, and Tyler Hamilton can be credited with bringing truth to the sport of cycling, rather than being labeled only as "sore losers."
+The only cheaters I still have a problem with are the ones who tried to tear down the credibility and careers of their accusers.
+One particular Texan comes to mind.

 On another local ride–this one called the "Alpine Challenge"–the